Bookkeeping mistakes you should avoid

 Combining personal and business finances

-This is one of the most common bookkeeping mistakes we see people make yet it’s one of the easiest to avoid.
+This is one of the most common mistakes that we see individuals make when keeping books, despite the fact that it is also one of the simplest to avoid.

 Failing to Keep Relevant Receipts

 It is essential to keep all of your receipts from money spent on business.
 If you lose these, either completing your tax return will be difficult for you or you won’t be able to get any of your money back for the expenses you incurred.
 Nobody is interested in that.

 Keeping all of your purchase receipts, including those for things like stationery and other items, may seem pointless at first.

 The process of billing customers is an essential component of managing cash flow and should be every bookkeeper’s top priority.
 However, the majority of business owners report that it is difficult to get payments on time.